O2OKwaki/1P/README.md

 My open testing project

 This is generally one of my attempts to use GitHub.
-Here will come projects I was working in private or was tasked to do using recruitment processes.
+Here will come projects I was working in private or was tasked to do during recruitment processes.

 Best work with:
 Eclipse Mars.2 Release (4.5.2)